Teeces Dome Lights

 Building your Teeces Hardware

 The Teeces hardware is not my design.
 It was designed by John Vannoy, who used the username Teeces on the Astromech forum.
-There is Wiki page on Astromech.net that explains the Teeces
+There is a Wiki page on Astromech.net that explains the Teeces dome lights

 The PCB boards can be bought there